mfred488/mfred488.github.io/_posts/2020-01-14-2019-SANS-holiday-hack-challenge-write-up.markdown

 (Please note that the content of the file will actually change for each and every attempt)

-We need to kill the process belonging to the user listed below *in the correct order*.
-Nothing complicated here, as `Get-Process` (with the option `-IncludeUserName`) will let us list the ongoing processes and the user who started them.
+We need to kill the process belonging to the users listed above *in the correct order*.
+Nothing complicated here, as `Get-Process` (with the option `-IncludeUserName`) will let us list the ongoing processes and the users who started them.
 Once the process are killed, the file `/shall/see` becomes readable:

 {% highlight powershell %}
 Get-Process -IncludeUserName